 Where Does Toxic Shame Come From?

 If you experience shame, congratulations, you’re human!
 We all experience it from time to time.
 There’s not one cut and dry answer for why toxic shame exists.
-Focusing into these feelings can be insightful into the potential reasoning.
+Focusing into these feelings can help provide some insight into what might be causing your potential shame.
 Although figuring out the reasoning could be relieving and informative, I want to mention that it’s okay if you don’t know.
 What matters is that this is something that resonates and affects your life, regardless of the “why” behind it.

 How Do I Stop Experiencing Toxic Shame?